K8s primer - Part II

 number: 7070

-The Ingress manifest goes like this:
+The Ingress manifest looks like this:

 $ k apply -f src/k8s/ingress.yaml